Xertes0/fourier_circles/README.md

 # Fourier Circles

-Drawing images using Fourier series.
+Draw images using Fourier series.

 ![Animation of drawing a Greek lambda with circles.](./images/demo.gif)